madosuki/live2dManager/README.md

 This library codes is based Live2D Official Sample.
 Therefore, this library license is same on based.

 Using gitsubmodule for CubismWebFramework and CubismWebMotionSyncComponents.
 Should set lib2dcubismcore files and CRI/live2dcubismmotionsynccore.min.js to your public dir and add load process into your html(like: index.html).
-Because lib2dcubismcore files is proprietray.
+Because lib2dcubismcore files is proprietary.

 # LICENSE
 See in LICENSE.md